 The concept of management information systems refers to all management procedures designed and implemented to insure that data related to the basic goals, strategies, and operations of the business entity are properly and timely collected, processed, and reported.
 This course will use the case method of instruction to assist student skill development in evaluation and construction of management systems.
-This course also provides comprehensive understanding and practical application skills of Microsoft's Access software.
 Prerequisites: G-BA 130.
 (Spring)